Dan Wheldon: Death

 IndyCar Series CEO Randy Bernard set up a challenge for the season-ending 2011 IZOD IndyCar World Championship at Las Vegas Motor Speedway on 16 October.
 A prize of $5 million would be divided equally between a driver and a randomly selected fan if the driver won from the back of the grid.
 He was unable to get an international racing driver so he offered the challenge to Wheldon who accepted.
 He was frustrated about his car being more than 3 mph slower than others and felt it would be difficult to remain with the pack if the issue was not resolved.
-Wheldon was also ABC's in-race reporter and spoke in defence of his participation in the event and IndyCar to the network's commentary team during the warm-up laps.
+Wheldon was also ABC's in-race reporter and spoke in defense of his participation in the event and IndyCar to the network's commentary team during the warm-up laps.
 On lap 11 out of the planned 200, a fifteen-car accident occurred between turns one and two in which Wheldon was involved.
 The accident began when James Hinchcliffe was clipped by Wade Cunningham.
-Cunningham and J. R. Hildebrand then made contact when Cunningham swerved and Hildebrand drove over the rear of his car.
+Cunningham and J. R. Hildebrand then collided when Cunningham swerved and Hildebrand drove over the rear of his car.
 Hildebrand's car became airborne and Cunningham collected Jay Howard on the inside and then Townsend Bell on the outside before crashing into the wall.
 Attempting to avoid the crash ahead, Vítor Meira lost control, spinning inward collecting both Charlie Kimball and E. J. Viso.
 At the same time Meira lost control, Tomas Scheckter was also attempting to avoid the first crash by rapidly slowing down on the outside.
 This led to Paul Tracy crashing into the back of Scheckter and a rapidly approaching Pippa Mann to launch over the top of Tracy after jerking to the outside to avoid crashing into Alex Lloyd.
-Wheldon was in 24th and travelling on the left-hand side of the track at 224 mph in an attempt to avoid the pile-up and flying debris.
-Meira, Kimball and Viso blocked Wheldon's path, and he decelerated to 10% of throttle usage before he hit the left-rear tyre of Kimball's car at 165 mph.
+Wheldon was in 24th and traveling on the left-hand side of the track at 224 mph in an attempt to avoid the pile-up and flying debris.
+Meira, Kimball and Viso blocked Wheldon's path, and he decelerated to 10% of throttle usage before he hit the left rear wheel of Kimball's car at 165 mph.
 He was launched semi-airborne for approximately 325 ft and rotated towards the right-hand side catchfence.